 The current Mac Pro starts at $5,999 and we assume the Apple silicon-based Mac Pro will stick with that general price point.
 Apple’s M1 Mac prices haven’t fluctuated much from their Intel predecessors, so the new Mac Pro will almost certainly be a super-high-end machine for professionals.
-Rumors say it will arrive some time in 2022, and we expect a WWDC announcement, which was where the 2019 and 2013 models were launched.
-There’s an outside chance that we could get a sneak peek at this year’s show, but it’s more likely that the unveiling is a year away.
+Rumors say it will arrive sometime in 2022, with Mark Gurman of Bloomberg reporting in late summer that a redesigned model will arrive just under Apple’s two-year Apple Silicon transition wire.
+We wouldn’t be surprised to see a preview at WWDC 2022, which was where the 2019 and 2013 models were launched, with shipping later in the year.

 Note: When you purchase something after clicking links in our articles, we may earn a small commission.
 Read ouraffiliate link policyfor more details.